otamega93/AutismExpertSystem/README.md

 It has its inference engine working like charm and handles data with a MySQL DB.

 Since it escaped from the scope of the project when the presentation came, it doesn't render any report.

+Since my mother language is spanish and I studied in a spanish speaking country, the program UI is completely in spanish.
+Even so, the code is all english.